Amer Jamous: Brief return to Al-Jazeera

 After completing his season-long move, Jamous returned to Al-Jazeera, who have since regained promotion to the Jordanian Pro League.
 His return was short-lived, as Al-Jazeera continued to suffer from financial strains, and therefore had to offload players.
 Al-Wehdat would then negotiate with Al-Jazeera to retain Jamous, this time on a permanent contract.

 Al-Wehdat

 On 2 September 2024, Jamous returned to Al-Wehdat, after Al-Jazeera agreed on a deal ranging between 50 and 65 thousand dinars.
 This time, signing on a permanent contract lasting for three seasons.
 He stated in an interview that he hopes to win trophies for Al-Wehdat, as well as represent his national team at the World Cup.

+Al-Zawraa (loan)

+On 23 January 2026, Jamous joined Iraq Stars League club Al-Zawraa on a short loan.

 International career

 Jamous was a youth international for Jordan, having represented the Jordanian under-23 team at the 2024 AFC U-23 Asian Cup that took place in Qatar.

 Jamous was called up to the Jordan national football team as a part of the 2026 FIFA World Cup qualification process.